platformsh/platformsh-docs/docs/src/security/pen-test.md

 {{< description >}}

 Currently, we do not offer the possibility to activate/deactivate the Intrusion Prevention System (IPS) on demand.
-On Platform.sh's side, there is no automatic ip or range blocking.
-Blocking IP's (or not) is usually left to the appreciation of the Oncall engineer based on the specific circumstances.
+On Platform.sh's side, there is no automatic IP or range blocking.
+Blocking IP's (or not) is usually left to the appreciation of the on-call engineer based on the specific circumstances.

 ## Approved Activities